• Charles-Marie Bonaparte (1746-1785)

 One year older than Napoleon, Joseph was the oldest in the family.
 The two brothers were very close and played together a great deal.
 Joseph was calmer and more gentle than Napoleon, who was always ready for a fight.
 He began a career as a merchant, before being drawn along in the triumphant wake of Napoleon, who made him King of Naples, then King of Spain.
 The end of the First Empire forced him to go into exile in the United States, where he bought himself a fine property.
 He was able to devote himself to one of his passions: the art of laying out a garden.

 •• Napoleon I (1769-1821)

-Marie-Joseph-Rose was born in Martinique, an island in the French Caribbean, and arrived in Paris at the age of 16.
-Her first husband, Alexandre de Beauharnais, a political figure with aristocratic origins, was guillotined during the French Revolution.
-Marie-Joseph-Rose, mother of two children, Eugene and Hortense, married Napoleon Bonaparte, then a young general with a promising career ahead of him.
-It was Napoleon who renamed her Josephine.
-The very elegant and sophisticated Empress Josephine influenced the fashion of the First French Empire, and was a patroness of artists.
-She turned her residence at Malmaison, near Paris, into an enchanting place.
-Sadly, being unable to provide her husband with an heir, she had to resign herself to a divorce in 1809.
+Josephine (her real name is Marie-Joseph-Rose) was born in Martinique, an island in the French Caribbean, and arrived in Paris at the age of 16.
+Her first husband, Alexandre de Beauharnais, was an aristocrat and political figure, who was guillotined during the French Revolution.
+Mother of two children, Eugene and Hortense, Josephine married Napoleon Bonaparte, then a young general with a promising career ahead of him.
+It was her husband who renamed her Josephine.
+As Empress, she bore Napoleon no children and was forced to divorce him.
+Josephine was very elegant and influenced the fashion of the First French Empire.
+She loved animals and flowers; in her residence at Malmaison, near Paris, she had a greenhouse built in which she cultivated exotic plants, which reminded her of her island home.
+Her favourite flower was the rose.

 => Marie-Louise, Archduchess of Austria (1791-1847)